SergioTallo/adventofcode2023/README.md

 Day 4: Regex for numbers, check intersection of sets

-Day 5: Map reduce,
+Day 5: Map reduce, range of numbers, cross-section of lists

-Day 6: Finde a range of solution using quadratic equations
+Day 6: Find a range of solution using quadratic equations

 Day 7: Poker game, custom sort function